cerner/fhir.cerner.com/content/millennium/r4/entities/organization.md

  Notes:

 - The `identifier` parameter
-  - May not be provided with any system information, only code details are provided.
-Search is performed across system's supported by Organization resource.
+  - Code details are required.
+System is optional.
+If system is not provided, search is performed across all systems supported by the
+    Organization resource.
   - When valid system is provided, search is performed against the specific system.
   - When invalid system is provided, 400 bad request is returned.